destapi/riot-blog/docs/react-app.md

 ```

 The _App_ continues to work as expected.
-The _application state_ is no longer inside the _App_ component, but is now moved off into a seperate component whose role is purely to manage that state.
+The _application state_ is no longer inside the _App_ component, but has been moved off into a seperate component whose role is purely to manage that state.

 ### Connect to remote server (Redis state)

-But now this application needs to be connected to _Redis_ for getting _application state_ updates, just like the _riot_ app from the past section did.
-First thing is to use use the fetch API in the AppContext
+But now this application needs to be connected to _Redis_ to get _application state_ updates, just like the _riot_ app from the past section did.
+The first thing to do, is to make use of _fetch API_ in the AppContext

 Create a new file _react/store/events.jsx_ and copy over the _startEvents_ function from the _riot_ example, and make just a slight change in the function arguments.